chingmay131/robot-path-planning-hybrid-pso/README.md

-# Path Planning for Mobile Robot Navigation in Unknown Indoor Environments Using Hybrid Metaheuristic Algorithms
+# (Update in progress) Path Planning for Mobile Robot Navigation in Unknown Indoor Environments Using Hybrid Metaheuristic Algorithms
 1. Overview
 2. Software Installation
 3. How to Use src Folder